 Planning for your wedding day means learning a lot about traditions and practices you may never have known before.
-One common question we get is what the proper processional order is for the ceremony.
+One common question we get is what the proper processional order for the ceremony.
 Let us start by saying, this can be impacted by several things like your religious affiliations and venue.
 It is best to talk with your venue or officiant prior to your wedding day.

 Are you having a traditional or religious ceremony?
 If you are, each religion typically has its own unique guidelines.
 Plan on discussing this beforehand with your officiant to learn what your specific religious tradition is.
 Your officiant will be the expert on this, and they’ll also be able to help you customize it where you are able to.

-For a Traditional (Christian) Wedding Ceremony
+Traditional (Christian) Wedding Ceremony

 Grandparents: Traditionally, if you’re wanting to honor your grandparents they will enter first.